tran0507/cst8918-a03-h03-pulumi-weather/README.md

 #### Create an Azure Container App service container group

 Create a container group in the Azure Container App service and make it publicly accessible.
 Our system design calls for a linux container host (Azure also supports Windows hosts).
 This is a big chunk of code.
+Let's break it down.

 - the first section defines the container group meta info, including the host OS type and the image registry to pull from
 - then it defines the container images to use, any environment variables to inject, which target port to use on the container and resource limits for the containers.